sametcn99/electron-widgets/README.md

 ## License

-This project is licensed under the MIT License.
-For more information, see the LICENSE file.
+This project is licensed under the [GPL 3.0](LICENSE).
+Feel free to use and modify the code as per your requirements.

-This README file serves as a general summary of the project.
-For more detailed information and updates, please visit the project's GitHub page.